student studying outside with laptop

 This course will explore infrastructure sustainability using the Envision framework, a system used to assess and recommend improvements to the sustainability of a real project.
 Upon completion, each student will become a certified Envision Specialist (ENV SP).
 All students interested in sustainable infrastructure are welcome.

-CIVE 991 Technical Writing in Civil and Environmental Engineering (1 credit)
+CIVE 991 Research Methodology in Civil and Environmental Engineering (1 credit)

 Learn how to draft a manuscript from research data for publication in a peer-reviewed journal or conference paper.
 Peer and instructor feedback will be provided in a workshop format.
 Also covered will be metrics describing publication and journal impact, writing for various audiences, and how to write research proposals for various funding agencies.